d4n3sh/thedaneshproject/content/posts/2009-04-29-att-labs-text-to-speech-demo.md

   - 894463407

 ---
-Try this out, it will keep you going for hours&#8230;.
+Try this out, it will keep you going for hours....

 AT&T Labs's text-to-speech tool demo.
 It currently has 15 different accents and 2 genders.
 My favs are the  British and Indian accents. 😀